samphibian/knot-generation-and-analysis/README.md

 - change checkSameLine in func.cpp to be KnotVertex rather than knotNot based
 - change checkIfV in func.cpp to be KnotVertex rather than knotNot based

-Not Working:
+Work in Progress:
-- generate by crossing doesn't always do correct number of crossings
+- add knot generation by crossing
-  - this is mostly due to the `returnCrossingIfCrossing(k, k);` being outside

 Working:
 - Knot-Generation